DrewNaylor/Test2/new-file.md

-This file is is the master branch. adding some corruption preventative:
+This file is in the master branch.
+No other branches have it. adding some corruption preventative:

 @Line1.new-file.md.Text="This is a text file which does not exist in Master yet."/LineEnd